back to top

 Stanford's new AR glasses prototype promises a thinner, lighter design with high-quality, realistic 3D imaging, potentially revolutionising the AR market.

-A pioneering project at Stanford University could redefine the future of augmented reality (AR) eyewear, pushing the boundaries with its innovative AI-assisted holographic imaging technology.
-This groundbreaking promises a device that is lighter and thinner and boasts superior visual quality compared to current market offerings.
+A pioneering project at Stanford University could redefine the future of augmented reality (AR) eyewear, pushing the boundaries with its innovative -assisted holographic imaging technology.
+This groundbreaking development promises a device that is lighter and thinner and boasts superior visual quality compared to current market offerings.
 Could this be the leap forward that takes AR headsets to new heights?

 The potential of a new vision